adeshingale3/wavyJS/README.md

-# Wavy UI
+# WavyJS

-A quick library starter for React with Tailwind CSS, Vite, TypeScript and Shadcn-ui components.
+NPM Package for React Hooks and UI Components.

 ## Installation